edithram23/Course-Finder/README.md

 # Course Finder Project

-This project aims to develop a comprehensive course finder tool that suggests the most relevant courses based on user preferences.
-It integrates multiple approaches to enhance the search and recommendation process, including FAISS, Gemini LLM with text-only output, and Gemini LLM with both text and link output.
+This project aims to develop a comprehensive course finder tool that helps users find the most relevant courses on Analytics Vidhya's platform based on user preferences.
+The project involves three different approaches for enhancing the search and recommendation process, including FAISS, Gemini LLM with text-only output, and Gemini LLM with both text and link output.
+Additionally, a data scraper is used to gather course information from Analytics Vidhya’s platform.

 ## Project Components